-The Trustee of the Electrocomponents Group Pension Scheme (the "Scheme") has drawn up this Statement of Investment Principles ("the Statement") to comply with the requirements of the Pensions Act 1995 ("the Act") and subsequent legislation.
+The Trustee of the RS Group Pension Scheme (the "Scheme") (formerly the Electrocomponents Group Pension Scheme) has drawn up this Statement of Investment Principles (the "Statement") to comply with the requirements of the Pensions Act 1995 (the "Act") and subsequent legislation.
 The Trustee has consulted a suitably qualified person by obtaining written advice from Mercer (the "Investment Consultant").
-The Trustee in preparing this Statement has also consulted the Sponsoring Employer, in particular on the Trustee's objectives.
+In preparing this Statement, the Trustee has also consulted the Sponsoring Employer, in particular on the Trustee's objectives.

 Overall investment policy falls into two parts; the strategic management of the assets, which is fundamentally the responsibility of the Trustee, and the day-to-day management of the assets, which is delegated to professional investment managers.